Upcoming Scientific Fieldwork, 2022 and Beyond

 MILLENNIA OF CLIMATE ADAPTATION | Ethnographic, archaeological investigations, southwest Madagascar | LATE 2022 or EARLY 2023 and ONGOING

 A team of researchers co-led by environmental archaeologist Kristina Douglass is using archaeological, ethnohistorical, ethnographic, ecological and geospatial methods to investigate the long-term interactions of people with their environment, including how people have adapted farming, fishing, foraging and herding to big climate swings in the western Indian Ocean over the last 3,000 to 5,000 years.
-Co-led by the Indigenous people, the study is aimed at aimed at discovering how residents have sustained their livelihoods, partly with an eye to learning how Madagascar and other nations can successfully adapt to ongoing climate change.
+Co-led by the Indigenous people, the study is aimed at discovering how residents have sustained their livelihoods, partly with an eye to learning how Madagascar and other nations can successfully adapt to ongoing climate change.
 Spinoff projects include investigations of the early settlement of Madagascar, past megafauna extinctions, and the effects of coral harvesting.
 Project website

 SAFE HARBOR | Protecting Children From Disasters, Dominica | ONGOING 2022